Gratitude in Action — 3 Practical (and Fun) Ways to Practice Gratitude

 I close the text with this message:

-For each of the 31 days, I copy and paste the Intro and closing message but make the heart of each message very personal, specific and meaningful to the individual I have selected.
-This is the first thing I do when I wake up each morning and I look forward to it each and every day.
+For each of the 31 days, I copy and paste the intro and closing message but make the heart of each message very personal, specific, and meaningful to the individual.
+This is the first thing I do when I wake up each morning, and I look forward to it each and every day.

 31 Day Thankful Pumpkin

 This is a fun idea I have integrated into my fall tradition.
-Beginning Oct.
-1 (this can also be done in November too!), I buy the best pumpkin I can carry home and grab my sharpie.
-This becomes my October table centerpiece and at the end of each day, I write one thing I was grateful for each day.
-It is a great way to train your brain to find that “diamond in the ruff” – the one thing that stood out, even on bad days.
-For families, it can be a fun way to teach kids about being thankful and they can look forward to writing something on their Thankful Pumpkin each day!
+Beginning October 1 (this can also be done in November!), I buy the best pumpkin I can carry home and grab my Sharpie pen.
+This becomes my table centerpiece, and at the end of each day, I write one thing I was grateful for.
+It is a great way to train your brain to find that “diamond in the rough”—the one thing that stood out, even on bad days.
+For families, it can be a fun way to teach kids about being thankful, and they can look forward to writing something on their Thankful Pumpkin each day!

 At the end of 31 days I read all my blessings and then, well, it’s time for the pumpkin to be returned to the earth — a symbolic reminder to me that I should not take any of my blessings for granted.
-For those that want to hold onto the memories, foam pumpkins can be used to save year to year.
+For those who want to hold onto the memories, foam pumpkins can be saved year to year.

 31 Day Horn of Plenty

-The cornucopia as a symbol of plenty – consisting of a goat’s horn overflowing with flowers, fruit, and Fall vegetables.
-It’s symbolic of prosperity, good fortune, fertility and abundance to demonstrate our thankfulness of the harvest.
+The cornucopia is a symbol of plenty consisting of a goat’s horn overflowing with flowers, fruit, and fall vegetables.
+It’s symbolic of prosperity, good fortune, fertility, and abundance to demonstrate our thankfulness of the harvest.
 Instead of filling it with the traditional harvest gatherings, personalize it with your blessings.

 Beginning at Thanksgiving, place a cornucopia on the table.
-Each day, take a piece of fall-colored paper and write a blessing of thankfulness.
-Place this in the cornucopia to remind yourself of your personal “horn of plenty”.
+Each day, write a blessing of thankfulness on a piece of fall-colored paper.
+Place this in the cornucopia to remind yourself of your personal horn of plenty.

-Variation of a theme – This can be a great family activity.
-Each night before dinner, ask each family member to record their blessing, read it to one another and place it in the Horn of Plenty before eating together.
-It is a great way to learn what is important to each other while having some fun in the process.
+This can be a great family activity.
+Each night before dinner, ask each family member to record their blessing, read it aloud, and place it in the horn of plenty before eating together.
+It is a great way to learn what is important to each other while having fun in the process.

-Putting gratitude into practical, fun and action-oriented ways brings positive momentum to your life and into your home.
-Practice gratitude in action – 31 days at a time.
+Putting gratitude into practical, fun, and action-oriented activities brings positive momentum to your life and into your home.
+Practice gratitude in action—31 days at a time.